The Best Paris Cabarets

 - The Best Paris Cabarets

 In the late 19th century, as Baron Haussmann dramatically reshaped the face of Paris, a new type of cabaret began appearing.
 A hybrid of café-concert, dance hall and theatre shows, this novel nightlife was centred in the Montmartre neighbourhood, and soon all of Paris was flocking there to enjoy the hedonistic fun.
 These cabarets drew many of the major artists of the era, from Aristide Bruand to Van Gogh, Verlaine, and Toulouse-Lautrec.
-The pioneer was the Moulin Rouge in Pigalle, which, from 1889, revolutionised the Paris scene with its fantastical dance reviews and famous French Cancan.
-It was soon followed by legendary names like the Lido (closed for good since 31 July 2022), the Crazy Horse and the Paradis Latin.
+The pioneer was the Moulin Rouge in Pigalle, which, from 1889, revolutionised the Paris scene with its fantastical dance reviews and famous French Cancan, followed by the Crazy Horse and the Paradis Latin, before, in 1946, opening the first transvestite cabaret in Paris, Madame Arthur.
 Today, the doyennes of the scene, these spaces are still renowned for their cabaret shows, which combine exceptional French cuisine and world-class performers.
 Here’s a round-up of the top Paris cabarets, for an evening of unequivocally French entertainment!

 The Moulin Rouge, created by Joseph Oller in Pigalle in 1889, is still a star of the Paris cabaret circuit.
 It was here that Parisians gathered to wildly applaud La Goulue, the establishment’s most celebrated cancan dancer.
 Today, over one hundred years later, the ritual each evening is the same: as soon as the opening of Offenbach’s famous music sounds out, dancers in tricolour skirts burst onto the stage and throw themselves into the frenetic French cancan that brought the cabaret its fame.